MatthiasRost/topologyzoo-treewidth-analysis/README.md

  Furthermore, for recomputing the treewdiths, the environment variable **EXPERIMENT_HOME** should be set to a path, such that the subfolders output/ and log/ exist.
 If this variable is not set, the first folder having both subfolders is chosen to store the log and the output.

+**Important**: The topology zoo graphs ([from here](http://www.topology-zoo.org/dataset.html)) are stored inside [our package](topologyzoo_treewidth_analysis/data/topologyZoo).
+If you want to update the graphs, just overwrite the respective files and reinstall the package (see below).

 **Note**: Our source was only tested on Linux (specifically Ubuntu 16.04).

 # Installation

 To install **topologyzoo-treewidth-analysis**, we provide a setup script.
-Simply execute from within alib's root directory:
+Simply execute from within the root directory:

 ```
 pip install .